 Then I saw something shiny lying in the middle of the street.
-My heart surged.
 Could it be?
 No, I thought.
-It must just be the aluminum foil of a chewing gum wrapper, or the liner of a cigarette box.
+It must just be aluminum foil from a chewing gum wrapper, or the liner of a cigarette box.
 But I walked to it.

 It sure was looking like a diamond ring, though.
 But yeah, was it possible?